-And dogs.
 In Belize, you have no stronger weapon for keeping people from entering your yard or home than a dog.

 I have seen fully armed and armored soldiers bunched at the gateway to a house in the city (because they were assisting police with an arrest) being held at bay by the yapping of a little terrier.
 All their guns were trained directly on the little guy, but the five soldiers refused to open the gate to enter the yard until the dog was tied up.